toliaqat/xenon-wiki/QueryTaskService.md

 use it in a combination with AND.

 For example
-1) Use A and (Not B and Not C)
+* Use A and (Not B and Not C)
-2) Use A and (Not B or Not C)
+* Use A and (Not B or Not C)

-They work on Factory service as mentioned in 4, 5 above simply because the `documentKind` clause is added implicitly.
+They work on Factory service as mentioned above because the `documentKind` clause is added implicitly.

 Xenon uses Lucene to index and store documents, and it does not support the combination ( A or Not B).
 ### Using Pagination